 The spread of COVID-19 has caused significant disruptions in the U.S. economy since it was declared a pandemic in March 2020 by the World Health Organization.
 Disruptions include temporary closures of many businesses that have led to a loss of revenues and a rapid increase in unemployment, disrupted global supply chains, market downturns and volatility, changes in consumer behavior related to pandemic fears, related emergency response legislation and an expectation that Federal Reserve policy will maintain a low interest rate environment for the foreseeable future.
 The changes have impacted our clients and their industries, as well as the financial services industry.
-At this time, we cannot predict the impact or how long the economy or our impacted clients will be disrupted.

-The Company activated its Business Continuity Plan in early March in response to the emergence of COVID-19 and has continued to adjust as the crisis continues to impact our markets, clients and business.
-Since March, a majority of our associates have been working remotely.
-All of our offices are open, functioning, and continue to operate in an appointment only model for client service to limit the risk of potential exposure to COVID-19 for our associates and clients.
+The Company activated its Business Continuity Plan in early 2020 in response to the emergence of COVID-19 and has continued to adjust as the crisis continues to impact our markets, clients and business.
+A majority of our associates have been working remotely since early 2020.
+All of our offices are open, functioning, and continue to operate as usual.
 We are taking additional precautions within our profit centers, including enhanced cleaning procedures and physical distancing measures, to ensure the safety of our clients and our associates.

 A provision in the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") created the Paycheck Protection Program ("PPP"), which is administered by the Small Business Administration ("SBA").
 The PPP is intended to provide loans to small businesses to pay their employees, rent, mortgage interest and utilities.
 The loans may be forgiven conditioned upon the client providing payroll documentation evidencing their compliant use of funds and otherwise complying with the terms of the program.
-The Bank is an approved SBA lender and began accepting applications for the program on April 3, 2020.
-As of December 31, 2020, we held 423 PPP loans for a total of \$142.9 million with an average loan size of \$0.3 million.
-As of February 28, 2021, the Company had submitted 509 loans with original loan amounts of \$142.0 million to the SBA for forgiveness and had received forgiveness on 456 loans totaling \$78.5 million all related to the first round of the PPP.
+The Bank is an approved SBA PPP lender and participated in all rounds of the program.